Travel Air D4D

 Skywriting, defined as the process of writing a name or message with smoke from an aircraft against a blue sky, began in England after World War I, the brainchild of Major John C. Savage, RAF.
 His first successful demonstration was at the Derby at Epsom Downs, in May 1922, when Captain Cyril Turner wrote "Daily Mail" above the track.
 Turner then came to the United States in October 1922 and wrote "Hello U.S.A." above New York City.
 Allan J. Cameron, along with Leroy Van Patten established the Skywriting Corporation of America at Curtiss Field, an American branch of the Savage's original company.
 They acquired the patents for mixing the writing gas the United States, and, although it was nothing more than light oil fed through the exhaust system, they controlled the market for years.
 In 1923, using the Skywriting Corporation, the American Tobacco Company launched the first and very successful skywriting advertising campaign for Lucky Strike cigarettes.
 Pepsi-Cola Corporation became one of the longest-running contractors of skywriting; in the late 1930s and mid 1940s, it contracted or owned a total of 14 aircraft.
 In 1940 alone, it contracted for 2,225 writings over 48 states.
 Andy Stinis flew for Pepsi-Cola from 1931 to 1953.

 In 1973 Alan Pottasch and Jack Strayer of Pepsi began a search for old skywriters and found N434N still with Andy Stinis.
 They intended to display it at the Pepsi corporate headquarters in Purchase, New York, however, Strayer, a former skywriter, soon persuaded Pepsi to install navigation and communications equipment and tour it once again.
 In 1977, Strayer hired Peggy Davies as a second pilot and then, in 1980, when Davies became a Pepsi corporate pilot, Strayer hired Suzanne Asbury.
 Pepsi also gave the aircraft a bright red, white, and blue paint scheme.
 Strayer died in 1981 and, in 1982, Steve Oliver joined Asbury as a second pilot for the Pepsi aircraft fleet that included N434P, another 1929 Travel Air.
 In 2000, Suzanne and Steve Oliver suggested that the aircraft should be retired for safety's sake, and Pepsi-Cola Company donated it to the National Air and Space Museum.
-The Pepsi Skywriter is currently on loan to the Aviation Museum of Kentucky, but it will be displayed at the Steven F. Udvar-Hazy Center at Dulles Airport.
+The Pepsi Skywriter is currently displayed at the Steven F. Udvar-Hazy Center at Dulles Airport.